Safeguarding children in the Early Years – model policy, guidance, referrals and training.

 If you have a child protection, safeguarding or early help concern regarding a child in Derbyshire please contact the local council via the appropriate web information or contact numbers.
 If your concerns are regarding a child who lives in a neighbouring council please visit the appropriate council's website.

-A model policy has been designed by Derbyshire’s Early Years Improvement Service for Ofsted registered childcare providers in Derbyshire.
-The policy has been approved by the Derbyshire Safeguarding Children Board (DSCB).
-Please note that this document is for guidance only and must be adapted to fit each individual setting's circumstances.
+Model policies have been designed by Derbyshire’s Early Years Improvement Service for Ofsted registered childcare providers in Derbyshire.
+The policies have been approved by the Derbyshire Safeguarding Children Board (DSCB).
+Please note that these documents have been updated to reflect the new Inspecting safeguarding in early years, education and skills effective from Monday 2 September 2019 and all changes have been highlighted.
+These policies are for guidance only and must be adapted to fit each individual setting's circumstances.
 Your policy should be reviewed at least every 12 months.

 Requirements to pass on any child protection referrals